aiwolfdial/RandomTalkAgent/README.md

 ## Background

+Recent achievements of generation models, e.g. ChatGPT, are gathering greater attentions.
+However, such a huge language model would not be sufficiently able to handle coherent responses, longer contexts, common grounds, and logics.

+AIWolfDial 2023, which is an international open contest for automatic players of the conversation game "Mafia", requires players not just to communicate but to infer, persuade, deceive other players via coherent logical conversations, while having the role-playing non-task-oriented chats as well.
+We believe that this contest reveals current issues in the recent huge language models, showing directions of next breakthrough in this area.

 We have been annually holding the AI werewolf contests under the AI Werewolf project.
 The AI werewolf contest has two divisions, the protocol division and the natural language division.
 The protocol division asks participants to implement an AI werewolf player agent that communicates in a middle language called the AI werewolf protocol.
 The natural language division asks participants to implement an AI werewolf agent that communicates in natural language.

 ## The Werewolf Game in this Shared Task